stancu-mihai/FMI-DiplomaProject/README.md

 - npm run start

 ## Todo:
 - add algorithm (find less intersected timeframe, propose from available professors)
+- Rooms: remove physics, chemistry, biology, Basketball and Football
+- Subjects: move duration to StudSubjRel, delete all other fields but not name
+- Student groups: remove student rep, semesters and only weekend
+- ProfSubjRel - REMOVE IT!
+- StudentSubj - Add professor, features from rooms, add duration

 - DB Change: each student group should be able to have a different professor
 - DB Change: add series that contains student groups (courses are held with series aka with all groups)
 - switch to romanian